-Pesticides, and the containers in which it is contained, are collected from residential and Small Quantity IC&I Generators.
-Pesticides generated by a user registered under Regulation 347 are not included in the MHSW program.
+Waste pesticides are collected from residential and designated IC&I generators.
+Waste pesticides generated by a user registered under Regulation 347 are not included in the MHSW program.

 Pesticides are regulated under the Pest Control Products Act by the Pest Management Regulatory Agency (PMRA), a division of Health Canada.
 Pesticides are registered by the PMRA as "domestic", "commercial" (including "agricultural" and "industrial") or "restricted" and are required to display on the label the symbols shown in Schedule III of the Pest Control Products Regulation (Canada).